Ingeborg Løyning

 Ingeborg Vassbakk Løyning (born 13 September 2000) is a Norwegian swimmer.
 She competed in the women's 100 metre backstroke at the 2019 World Aquatics Championships held in Gwangju, South Korea.

-Coming from Narvik, she moved to Bærum at age 16 to attend the Norwegian School of Elite Sport.
+Coming from Narvik, she moved to Bærum at age 16 to attend the Norwegian School of Elite Sport She moved to Adelaide, Australia in 2022 to train.
+She is currently engaged to Australian swimmer and Olympic gold medalist Kyle Chalmers.